PatSternberg/markdown-cv/index.md

 Skills Acquired:

 Proficiency in Python, JavaScript and Swift: Developed proficiency in Python, JavaScript and Swift through intensive coursework and hands-on projects, such as a password manager application.
+Extended my skills with knowledge of popular app frameworks such as Flask, Django and React.

-Database management: Learned foundational SQL practices, using Postgresql and psycopg to manipulate a database of property information for a social media application
+Database management: Learned foundational SQL and noSQL practices, using Postgresql and psycopg to manipulate a database of property information for a social media application and MongoDB to track expiry dates of food stored in a user's fridge

 Web Development Skills: Acquired skills in frontend and backend web development, including HTML, Flask, Django, Postman, Docker, RDS and SCSS while developing a bookings application.